 As a bluesign approved brand, Arc’teryx is committed to minimizing environmental impact while improving the working conditions in factories.

 Arc’teryx products are traceable, meaning you always know exactly where a garment was made.
 For the most part, these factories are located overseas in countries like Myanmar, Vietnam, Bangladesh, and China.
 The Alpha SV is the only product that continues to be made at the ARC’One facility in B.C.

 Arc’teryx conducts frequent third-party inspections across all of their factories.
 If their rigorous standards are not met, Arc’teryx reserves the right to take their business elsewhere.

 The Arc’teryx value system is reflected in their adherence to ESG policies.
 ESG stands for Environment, Social, and Governance, comprising the trifecta of corporate responsibility.
 Companies with ESG values are committed to improving employee well-being, reducing environmental impact, and maintaining a strict code of business ethics.

-Flagship Product: Covert Hoody
+Flagship Product: Atom LT Hoody